What is Times Interest Earned Ratio?

 The Times Interest Earned Ratio (TIE) measures a company’s ability to service its interest expense obligations based on its current operating income.

-Otherwise known as the interest coverage ratio, the TIE ratio helps measure the credit health of a borrower.
-As a general rule of thumb, the higher the times interest earned ratio, the more capable the company is at paying off its interest expense on time.
+As a general rule of thumb, the higher the times interest earned ratio, the more capable the company is at paying off its interest expense on time (and vice versa).

 The times interest earned ratio (TIE) compares the operating income (EBIT) of a company relative to the amount of interest expense due on its debt obligations.